Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: : A Reward-Centric Approach to Image Generation

-Thanks to a plethora of preference data and powerful RL methods, we have access to a diverse collection of learned reward models.
-Although learning from a zoo of pre-trained models has long been studied in various vision tasks \citep{wortsman2022model, dong2022zood, chen2023explore, du2023reduce}, utilizing multiple reward models is relatively underexplored.
-The goal of our formulation is to find their common modes.
+where $\omega_i$'s are positive weights for balancing the rewards.
 However, all we have is a gradient pointing towards the direction of the steepest climb.
 How to find the most effective direction is of critical importance.
 In practice, we found that optimizing multiple rewards with a naive \textit{weighted combination} may fail to maximize all rewards in the training process.
 As shown in \cref{fig:normalize_gradient}, the clip score does not converge to a high value.

-To balance the learning of different rewards, we suggest \textit{gradient normalization}, normalizing the gradients from each reward function and forming the average direction:
+To balance the learning of different rewards, we suggest \textit{gradient normalization}, normalizing the gradients from each reward and forming the average direction.
+Therefore, we can choose the weights $\omega_i$ in \eqref{eqn:reward_max} as

 This is equal to setting a dynamic weighting.
 Note that the normalizing operation is also performed for the implicit reward (CFG). \cref{fig:normalize_gradient} shows that after applying the gradient normalization, we can maximize multiple rewards well. \cref{fig:one_by_one} demonstrates that the image quality and image-text alignment become significantly better when we maximize multiple rewards.